rjmarzec/rjmarzec.github.io/pages/about.md

 #### Credits

-While this is my site, I'm not responsible for all the work behind it.
-I would like to extend a thanks to:
+While we're here, I'd like to shoutout some of the free resources that made creating this website, namely:
-- [Jekyll](https://jekyllrb.com/), the static site generator that made this site possible
+- [Jekyll](https://jekyllrb.com/), the static site generator used to build out pages
-- [GitHub pages](https://pages.github.com/), for the free site hosting
+- [GitHub pages](https://pages.github.com/), the (free!) host of this site
-- [portfolYOU](https://github.com/YoussefRaafatNasry/portfolYOU), the Jekyll theme this site started out from
+- [portfolYOU](https://github.com/YoussefRaafatNasry/portfolYOU), the website theme this site forked of off

 #### Privacy Policy